TheLandolorien/aoc-solver/README.md

 - Only run unit tests (testpaths: `tests/aoc_solver`)
 - Increase verbosity (`-vv`)
 - Use the `importlib` for its import mode (`--import-mode=importlib`)
+- Calculate coverage (using `pytest-cov`) and display any modules missing coverage

 ### Unit Tests